jfo/blog/source/posts/how-i-went-to-rc.md

 on while I was there, and waited.
 I got a first interview.
 I talked to [Mary](http://maryrosecook.com/) for a while.
 It went ok; she was very nice.
 I wasn't invited to do a second interview.
-I was even more disappointed this time, I had started to develop an attachment to the idea of this possibility.
+I was even more disappointed this time, I had started to develop an attachment to this whole idea.

 While talking to Mary, I had asked explicitly if it was possible to reapply, and she had said that people often do improve and get in on a second attempt.